shanerowden/nameless-space-replace/docs/README.md

 I have concluded that this script is fairly reliable in terms of not damaging your files or system.
 At first I was somewhat nervous about encouraging people to use it, because I was so certain there was some elusive circumstance I was overlooking that would destroy something.
 So I took some time to test it.
 I've used it on everything from spaces, to dollars signs, colons, Russian characters, and emojis.

-The worst case scenario is that, if your files are entirely in Russian (or other foreign character sets when I eventually add them and/or emojis in this case)... is that they could come out looking like this (in two columns):
+The worst case scenario is that, if your files are entirely in Russian (or other foreign character sets when I eventually add them and/or emojis in this case)... is that they could come out looking like this, except without the random nonsense characters to keep them there.
+What I mean is that, if the program removes every 'unique' character from a file that only has 'unique' characters, it will essentially try to rename itself something very simple., like... "___.jpg" might be a common possibility for such file names to reduce to.
+Suppose that this happened with multiple files...
+Well, what would happen is taht they would start writing over each other.

+So...
+I will look into safe guarding that.
+But otherwise, this is the worst that could happen if your files are anything but all Russian.

 ```
 26__2019_...-4ZbT3TRswvc.mp4      _-Im9jAPME-AA.mp4